cosmos/cosmos/whitepaper.md

 ### Light Clients

-A major benefit of Tendermint's consensus algorithm is simplified light client security, especially as compared to Proof-of-Work, and to protocols like Bitcoin which have no global state.
+A major benefit of Tendermint's consensus algorithm is simplified light client security, especially as compared to proof-of-work, and to protocols like Bitcoin which have no global state.
 Instead of syncing a chain of block headers and verifying the proof of work, light clients, who are assumed to know all public keys in the validator set, need only verify the +⅔ PreCommits in the latest